Awards, Prizes and Grants

 Category 1: Research Project

-Successful bursary awardees, who have a paper accepted for presentation at the annual conference of the Society in the year in which the award is made (or in the year following) are eligible to apply for a further grant of up to $320.00, as a contribution to their registration as a student delegate to the conference.
+Bursary awardees, who have a paper accepted for presentation at the annual conference of the Society in the year in which the award is made (or in the year following) are eligible to apply for a further grant of up to $320.00, as a contribution to their registration as a student delegate.

 - The Acoustic Bursary: A bursary of $2000 in cash is offered for a proposed 4th year undergraduate or 1st year postgraduate research project.